sabof/svg-mode-line-themes/README.md

           :margin 2)))
 ```

+Themes, rows and widgets have a `:style` property. `:style` is different from
+the inline CSS style propety, it can contain any parameter (including `:style`,
+which will correspond to inline CSS).
+When a widget is being exported, it will
+contain attributes from the `:style` property of the relevant theme and row, as
+well as it's own.

-Themes also have a property called `:local-widgets` - an alist which can shadow
+Themes have a property called `:local-widgets`.
+When a row is being exported,
-globally defined widgets.
+and it encounters a symbol naming a widget, it will first look in the themes
+`:local-widgets`, and then in `smt/widgets` alist.
+Widgets can't use names of
+widgets in `:local-widgets` in their `:prototype`.

 This is an example of `diesel`, with blue titles.

 ```lisp
 (defun smt/diesel-blue-title-style (widget)